 These are my “secrets.”
 They are secrets that I never wanted to be secret.
 At long last I have found an effective forum to communicate these things widely to the public.

 I have not included references in this article, it is long enough already.
 Also, while most of the early research in the field of cardiac calcium scanning was quite good, much of the recent research I find to be poorly designed.
 It seems many researchers are looking to see if cardiac calcification can be used in place of a cardiac cath.
 This is not the value of these scans.
-They are best used to find disease very early and to allow very focused and effective treatment to slow or stop it.
+They are best used to find disease very early, before any signs or symptoms have developed, and to allow very focused and effective treatment to slow or stop it.
 Cardiac catheterizations are used in advanced disease to search for those who will benefit from angioplasty, stents or surgery.
 These two goals are very different.

-If you are a non-physician and want a CT cardiac scoring done, you will need a doctor’s orders to obtain one, in most states.
+If you are a non-physician and want a CT cardiac scoring done, you will probably need a doctor’s orders to obtain one, in most states.
 You may want to share this article with your physician if he or she is reluctant to order it.
-If there is enough interest on the part of physicians and they are looking for further input, I will write a blog article just for them.
 And if there is enough interest in the research behind what I say here, I am willing to provide that also.

-How many people have to be struck down in the prime of life, or how many of our elderly have to endure preventable disabilities before we begin to effectively use what we have to prevent what can be prevented?
+How many people have to be struck down in the prime of life, and how many of our elderly have to endure preventable disabilities, before we begin to effectively use every effective tool we have to prevent the deadly events that result from this disease process?